How to Bet on March Madness

-March Madness is three glorious weeks of wall-to-wall college hoops action where betting interest soars compared to the steady action of the college basketball regular season.
-For perspective, there’s just one event that tops it in total betting action in the US each year, and that’s betting on the Super Bowl.
+March Madness is three weeks of unforgettable moments of wall-to-wall college hoops action.
+Betting interest soars compared to the steady action of the college basketball regular season.
+For perspective, March Madness has only one betting rival, and that’s the Super Bowl.

 Each March Madness game line will look something like this: